top of page

 Parental Neglect Exhortations

-• Children are attacked by youthful lust (the spirits of deceit) [Test of Reuben 2-3] from a young age and they need parents to guide them in the right way to go so that they won't depart when older.
+• Children are attacked by youthful lust (the spirits of deceit) [Test of Reuben 2-3] from a young age and they need parents to guide them in the right way to go, helping them navigate their emotions and experiences, so that they won't depart from the righteousness of the law when older, keeping themselves from idols.
 Parental neglect in nurturing children in the fear of the Lord stains the family nobility:

 Sir 22:10